opensearch-project/documentation-website/_data-prepper/monitoring.md

 1. AbstractBuffer
     - Counter
-        - `recordsWritten`: number of records written into a buffer.
+        - `recordsWritten`: The number of records written into a buffer
         - `recordsRead`: number of records read from a buffer.
         - `recordsProcessed`: number of records read from a buffer and marked as processed.
         - `writeTimeouts`: count of write timeouts in a buffer.